 This season marks a role and house debut as the title role of Werther with Florida Grand Opera.
 Other engagements this season include an evening of Opera and Broadway with the Charleston Symphony Orchestra.
 Recent operatic engagements include Alfredo in La traviata with Houston Opera and Nemorino in L’Elisir d’Amore with Pittsburgh Opera.
 In concert he performs Verdi’s Requiem with the Atlanta Symphony and the Portland Symphony and sang Mario Cavaradossi in Tosca with the Charleston Symphony.
-Previously, Mr. Pittas sang Verdi’s Requiem for the BBC Proms with the Orchestra of the Age of Enlightenment under Marin Alsop, Beethoven’s Symphony No. 9 with the Oslo Philharmonic under Vasily Petrenko, and Rachmaninoff’s The Bells with the Orchestre Metropolitain de Montreal under the baton of Yannick Nézet-Séguin.
-Operatic engagements have included the role of Nemorino in L’elisir d’amore with Houston Grand Opera, and a return to the Bolshoi Opera in the title role of Don Carlo, his role debut as Lt.
+Previously, Mr. Pittas sang Verdi’s Requiem for the BBC Proms with the Orchestra of the Age of Enlightenment led by Marin Alsop, Beethoven’s Symphony No. 9 with the Oslo Philharmonic, and Rachmaninoff’s The Bells with the Orchestre Metropolitain de Montreal, under the baton of Yannick Nézet-Séguin.
+Operatic engagements included Nemorino in L’elisir d’amore with Houston Grand Opera, a return to the Bolshoi Opera in the title role of Don Carlo, his role debut as Lt.
 Pinkerton in Madama Butterfly with Washington National Opera, and performances of Alfred in Die Fledermaus with Santa Fe Opera.